LoganSayles/LSB-Steganography/README.md

 ```
 GROUPED ARGUMENTS

-IMPORTANT: only one of these arguements should be specified
+IMPORTANT: only one of these arguments should be specified

 -k, --key         | to specify the key to decode the image
 -ck, --custom_key | to specify a custom key to be used